Why Do Exercise Needs Vary Between Individuals?

 These varying objectives necessitate distinct exercise routines, intensity, and overall fitness demands.

-A sports athlete’s physical activities and demands are different from that of a bodybuilder.
+A sports athlete’s physical conditioning and demands are different from that of a bodybuilder.

 3. Health Status